alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Figure & Ground Selection

-In this task, a preposition is given at the top of the screen.
+In this task a preposition is given at the top of the screen.
 What you have to do is select a figure (left click) and ground (right click).
 Once you have entered a figure and ground you will be asked to press Enter to confirm your selection.
 If you make a mistake in any of your selections just press the delete key.
 Pressing Space Bar changes the preposition.

 #### Figure Selection
-In this task, a preposition is given at the top of the screen as well as a highlighted ground object.
+In this task a preposition is given at the top of the screen as well as a highlighted ground object.
 You need to select figure objects which fit this pair e.g. if the highlighted ground is a bowl and the preposition is ‘in’ then you need to select all objects you think are in the bowl.
 Once you have entered a figure you will be asked to press Enter to confirm your selection.
 Pressing Space Bar changes the preposition.
 Pressing the delete key changes the ground.
 #### Ground Selection
-In this task, a preposition is given at the top of the screen as well as a highlighted figure object.
+In this task a preposition is given at the top of the screen as well as a highlighted figure object.
 You need to select ground objects which fit this pair e.g. if the highlighted figure is a pencil and the preposition is ‘in’ then you need to select all objects that you think the pencil is in.
 Once you have entered a ground you will be asked to press Enter to confirm your selection.
 Pressing Space Bar changes the preposition.
 Pressing the delete key changes the figure.

+#### Description Task
+In this task an object is highlighted and the participant is asked to provide a description of it's location with respect to some ground.

 ### Continuing Developments